 This is done via the online Network Unlock Code request form page, where you’ll need to answer several questions.
 These include the type of account you have, whether you’ve used the phone with your current SIM, and if your account is in arrears.

 With those out of the way you’ll then need to enter your account details, mobile number, phone manufacturer (Samsung, Apple, Nokia, etc.), and the device’s IMEI number.

-This last one can be found in the following ways;
+This last one can be found in the following ways:

 Your IMEI number should appear without pressing the dial button.
-Alternatively, you can check the back of your iPhone.

 Go through the steps on our How to find a phone’s IMEI guide.